Employees’ Advisory Council Overview

 We see our role in the organization primarily as communicators and facilitators between the classified service, management and the Personnel Board.
 Our role is advisory in all matters that come before us.
 We concentrate on situations that have a general impact on employees within the Unified Personnel System.
 We will take action only on broad issues of general importance, and we will refer any narrowly-defined issues or personal grievances to the proper authority.
 We use our understanding and position to clarify the personnel policy or rules that speak to certain issues that arise from within the classified service.
 However, when direct or formal action is indicated, we will discuss the issue thoroughly before taking positive action or referring the matter to others.
 Depending on the nature of the topic, we may choose to make it an EAC goal.

-While we recognize and respect the organizational structure of the Unified Personnel System, it is essential that EAC members reserve the privilege to communicate directly with Appointing Authorities about matters that have not yet been formally acted upon by the Director of Human Resources or the Personnel Board.
+While we recognize and respect the organizational structure of the Unified Personnel System, it is essential that EAC members reserve the privilege to communicate directly with Appointing Authorities about matters that have not yet been formally acted upon by the Chief Human Resources Officer or the Personnel Board.
 It is the role of the EAC to foster good employee relations.
 Some situations can be handled more effectively by a visit, memo or meeting invitation from a council member directly to an Appointing Authority.
 We have enjoyed an open-door policy, and that has been a major factor in establishing the EAC’s credibility as an organization.

 In this time of greater employee involvement, participative management and quality improvement, we regard the EAC as a vital component of Pinellas County government.
 It is our desire to avoid situations which will create adversarial feelings or polarization.
 Perhaps our greatest responsibility is to speak directly and candidly to the Personnel Board on behalf of the classified employees.